Organizational Supervision, BS

 • All students will be required to complete a minimum of 34 credit hours of 300/400 level courses.

 • Students will be required to complete all necessary prerequisites and to meet the general education requirements for all baccalaureate students at The University of Akron.
-There are no exceptions to prerequisites for the BOS courses.

 • A 2.0 GPA is required to graduate from the program.